Weaker FTSE 100 gets support from ABF and AstraZeneca

 Hantec Markets analyst Richard Perry said that if the FTSE

-did not break above 6,706 points - the high point from earlier
+did not break above 6,706 points - a high point from earlier in

 "If it does not get above 6,706 points, it could send out a